 - Your service needs to use a network file system, which is only supported by second generation.

-- Your service has fairly steady traffic and cold starts are rare.
+- Your service has fairly steady traffic and is tolerant of somewhat slower cold starts.

 - Your service has CPU-intensive workloads.